CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-compute-instances.md

 There are 2 scripts for Windows and Linux OS.
 In this article, we use Windows server as an example:
 ![register-a-server-2.png](../../images/cloud-application-manager/deploying-anywhere/compute-instances/compute_instances_3.png)

+**Note**: If the proxy is specified, the snippet with be updated dynamically with its values to allow the machine to contact back to Cloud Application Manager.

 Copy the script and run on the Windows server we have on CLC to trigger the self-register process:
 ![register-a-server-3.png](../../images/cloud-application-manager/deploying-anywhere/compute-instances/compute_instances_4.png)

+The provider activity log will show an activity when an instance is asking to be registered in the provider.
 Once the script is completed, you can see the server registered:
 ![register-a-server-4.png](../../images/cloud-application-manager/deploying-anywhere/compute-instances/compute_instances_5.png)

 ![register-a-server-5.png](../../images/cloud-application-manager/deploying-anywhere/compute-instances/compute_instances_6.png)

-To learn more about Cloud application manager Self Register Instances, please review the [Self Register Instances](../Getting%20Started/self-register-instances.md)
+To learn more about Cloud application manager Self Register Instances, please review the [Self Register Instances](../Getting Started/self-register-instances.md)

 ### Contacting Cloud Application Manager Support